krestenlaust/ChessGame/README.md

 ![Two bot windows next to each other](Doc/playmode-bot-ui-two.png)

 ### Lichess API
-(Remember how the Lichess player-class works and make good description here)
+(Try to remember how the Lichess player-class works and make a good description here)

-(insert image of setup, both Lichess documentation and ChessForms UI)
+(insert image of setup, both Lichess and ChessForms UI)